Copyright (c) DataLab Platform Developers, BSD 3-Clause license, see LICENSE file.

 def find_x_at_value(x: np.ndarray, y: np.ndarray, value: float) -> np.ndarray:

-"""Find the x value where the y value is the closest to the given value using
+"""Find the x values where the y value is the closest to the given value using

 linear interpolation to deduce the precise x value.